gluxford/aws-well-architected-visualisation-tool/README.md

 #### CloudFront Takes Time to Update
 **Cause:** CloudFront distributions have propagation delays.
 **Solution:** Changes may take 5-15 minutes to propagate globally.

+#### MFA Code Not Working
+**Cause:** Time drift between device and AWS servers.
+**Solution:**
+- Ensure your device's clock is accurate
+- Rescan the QR code if needed
+- Contact administrator to reset MFA if locked out

 #### Excel Export Not Working
 **Cause:** JavaScript libraries not loaded or browser compatibility.